The Chart Show: A Different Chart

-Confusion often arose from the chart used on the show, as they initially used the chart compiled by MRIB (which was used at the time by commercial radio, and was adopted by NME in 1988) and later on compiled their own chart, as opposed to using the "official" Gallup/CIN chart used by BBC Radio 1, which in addition to the show's initial Friday and later Saturday airdate (therefore not taking account of the full week's sales) meant that the chart shown was different, sometimes slightly, other times more significantly, from that broadcast by Radio 1.
-Indeed, there were many occasions when the single shown to be Number One by The Chart Show differed from the official number one- including on the show's very first top 10 countdown in May 1987.
+Confusion often arose from the chart used on the show, as they initially used the chart compiled by MRIB (which was used at the time by commercial radio, and was adopted by NME in 1988) and later on compiled their own chart, as opposed to using the "official" Gallup/CIN chart used by BBC Radio 1, which in addition to the show's initial Friday and later Saturday airdate (therefore not taking account of the full week's sales) meant that the chart shown was different from that broadcast by Radio 1.
+Indeed, there were many occasions when the single shown to be Number One by The Chart Show differed from the official number one – including on the show's first top 10 countdown in May 1987.

 No Videos

 Many singles featured in the charts had no music videos produced for them.
 Most of these songs were in the specialist charts, though they occasionally appeared in the Top Ten.

 In the early years, the problem was solved by showing a photo of the artist over a short excerpt from the song.
 As the show progressed, they had produced many various computer-generated sequences to accompany the audio clips.
-These included onscreen games of pong, close-ups of turntables playing, cars being crushed, silhouettes of people dancing, lava lamps amongst other stock footage.
 Due to the lack of an actual music video, the songs in question were never played in full.

 There were exceptions to this; the first being Ride on Time by Black Box.
-The music video wasn't completed for several months after the song was released.
-In its first week at number one on the Top Ten, a photo of Catherine Quinol, the band's vocalist, was shown over a short excerpt from the single.
-However, as it was still number one the following week, a performance that was filmed for then Saturday morning show Ghost Train was shown, which had Catherine and an unknown organist performing on a stage.
+The music video was not completed for several months after the song was released.
+In its first week at number one on the Top Ten, a photo of Catherine Quinol, believed at the time to be the band's vocalist, was shown over a short excerpt from the single.
+However, as it was still number one the following week, a performance that was filmed for then Saturday morning show Ghost Train was shown, which had Catherine Quinol and an unknown organist performing on a stage.

 Another exception was Always by Bon Jovi.
 The music video wasn't shown two weeks after being first played.
 In its first week at number one on the Rock Chart which aired on 17 September 1994, slowed-down clips of Keep the Faith were shown.

 Another notable example was Music Sounds Better with You by Stardust.
 This was number one on 15 August 1998 edition of the show and, similarly to Ride on Time, the music video wasn't completed until several months later.
 This time, a montage of past graphics from the show was put together, partially in response to viewer requests to see old graphics before the final episode.